- November 20, 2019

 Each year, there are tragic car collisions with deer during the fall months.
 The reason there are many deer-car collisions during autumn is that the fall is the mating and migration season for deer, as well as many other animals.
 AAA recommends that drivers use extreme caution when driving at night from October through December – especially during dawn and dusk hours.

-The Oakland car accident lawyers at The Barnes Firm recently collected data on these types of collisions involving deer and other animals throughout the state of California.
+The car accident lawyers at The Barnes Firm recently collected data on these types of collisions involving deer and other animals.
 They found that most car accidents involving wildlife happened between the hours of 5 p.m. to 7 p.m.., and in more rural areas, it’s been reported that approximately 80% of deer-car collisions happen at dusk or dawn along two-lane roads.

-The Barnes Firm’s car accident attorneys in Oakland are concerned about driver safety, and offer the following tips to help you and your family avoid a potentially fatal collision with wildlife in your neighborhood:
+The Barnes Firm’s car accident attorneys are concerned about driver safety, and offer the following tips to help you and your family avoid a potentially fatal collision with wildlife in your neighborhood:

 - Avoid driving between the hours of 5 p.m. and 7 p.m. during the months of October, November and December.
 According to AAA, 84% of car-deer collisions occur during this time period.
 It is wise to plan your travel ahead of time and avoid driving during these peak deer-car accident times.